West End of London: Boundaries and administration

-As the West End is a term used colloquially by Londoners and is not an official geographical or municipal definition, its exact constituent parts are debatable.
-Westminster City Council's 2005 report Vision for the West End included the following areas in its definition: Covent Garden, Soho, Chinatown, Leicester Square, the shopping streets of Oxford Street, Regent Street and Bond Street, the area encompassing Trafalgar Square, the Strand and Aldwych, and the district known as Theatreland.
+As the West End is a term used colloquially by Londoners and is not an official geographical or municipal definition, it is debatable which parts of inner West London should be included.
+Broadly speaking it includes parts of the City of Westminster and the southern fringe of the London Borough of Camden.
+The City of Westminster's 2005 report Vision for the West End included the following areas in its definition: Covent Garden, Soho, Chinatown, Leicester Square, the shopping streets of Oxford Street, Regent Street and Bond Street, the area encompassing Trafalgar Square, the Strand and Aldwych, and the district known as Theatreland.
 The Edgware Road to the north-west and the Victoria Embankment to the south-east were also covered by the document but were treated as "adjacent areas" to the West End.

 According to Ed Glinert's West End Chronicles (2006) the districts falling within the West End are Mayfair, Soho, Covent Garden, Fitzrovia and Marylebone.
 By this definition, the West End borders Temple, Holborn and Bloomsbury to the east, Regent's Park to the north, Paddington, Hyde Park and Knightsbridge to the west, and Victoria and Westminster to the south.
 Other definitions include Bloomsbury within the West End.

+Until the London Government Act 1963, the districts of the West End were governed by Metropolitan boroughs.
+They were subsequently administered as part of the larger London boroughs of the City of Westminster, and the London Borough of Camden.

 One of the City of Westminster wards is called "West End".
 This electoral unit includes some of the most prosperous areas of the borough, including Soho, Mayfair and parts of southern Marylebone.
 The population of this ward at the 2011 Census was 10,575.

-As part of the London Government Act 1963, the West End covers parts of the boroughs of Westminster and Camden.